Proposed Bosniak republic

+A Bosniak republic as an ethnonational state of Bosniaks, was proposed during the Bosnian War and has been part of the political discourse since the war.
+There has been proposals of secession of Republika Srpska inhabited by Serbs, as well as the proposal to create a Croat entity that would de facto lead to a Bosniak entity (bošnjački entitet).

+History

-A Bosniak republic, or "Bosniak entity", was proposed during the Bosnian War when plans for the partition of Bosnia and Herzegovina were made.
+The establishment of a Bosnian Muslim state was proposed during the Bosnian War when plans for the partition of Bosnia and Herzegovina were made.
 It would either be established as one of three ethnic states in a loose confederation, or as an independent "Muslim state" in the area controlled by the Bosnian Army, as proposed by Islamists.
 Thus, the Bosniak-inhabited territories or Bosnian Army-controlled area (the Republic of Bosnia and Herzegovina) would become a Bosniak state, as Republika Srpska was for the Bosnian Serbs and Herzeg-Bosnia for the Bosnian Croats.
 The failed 1992 Serb–Croat Graz agreement would see a small Bosniak buffer state, pejoratively called "Alija's Pashaluk" on a map displayed during the discussions.
 The Owen-Stoltenberg plan (July 1993) would give Bosniaks 30% of territory, including ca. 65% of the Bosniak population (according to the 1991 census).
+Slobodan Milošević suggested the name "Republic of Bosnia" (Republika Bosnia) for the Bosnian Muslim entity or state.

+At the 21-23 December 1993 talks the Serbs and Croats agreed on a "Muslim republic" with 33.3% of territory but it was rejected by the Bosniaks as it was not what they wanted.
+In 10 January 1994 the Croat delegation proposed a contract with 33.3% of territory to the Bosniaks and 17.5% to the Croats.
+Chapter 4 of that contract dealt with the dissolution of Bosnia and Herzegovina, in which the Bosnian Muslim republic would inherit the membership to UN and Herzeg-Bosna would have the right to unite with Croatia, and as sovereign states, they would form a confederation.

 In February 1994, the Party of Democratic Action (SDA) proposed a Bosniak state in which Serbs and Croats would be national minorities.
 The Dayton Agreement (November–December 1995) ended the war and created the federal republic of Bosnia and Herzegovina (BiH), made up of two entities, the Bosniak and Croat-inhabited Federation of Bosnia and Herzegovina (FBiH), and the Serb-inhabited Republika Srpska (RS).
 As noted by international relations expert Niels van Willigen: "Whereas the Bosnian Croats and Bosnian Serbs could identify themselves with Croatia or Serbia respectively, the absence of a Bosniak state made the Bosniaks firmly committed to Bosnia as a single political entity."

 Propaganda texts appeared in 1996, after the war, calling for a Bosniak state.
-Secular Bosniaks have warned that a partition of the state could lead to a rise in Islamic fundamentalism.
+In 2000, secular Bosniaks warned that a partition of the state would lead their people to Islamic fundamentalism.